autogluon/autogluon-rag/src/agrag/modules/embedding/README.md

   normalization_params: Additional parameters to pass to the PyTorch `nn. functional.normalize` method.

   query_instruction_for_retrieval: Instruction for query when using embedding model.

+  embedding_batch_size: Batch size to use when generating embeddings

 ```